robbiebarrat/Sculpture-GAN/README.md

 Point `visualize.py` to an array of generations in your `generations` folder (an array is created every 50 epochs) by setting `array_to_visualize` equal to its path.

 This script will allow you to see the models that network has generated in 3D, with the option to save as PNG, obj, etc.

+# Issues / Future efforts

+Right now, the main issue is the fact that it's very hard to get data for this sort of project; the only two datasets I have encountered are shapnet and thingi10k; currently; i am trying to train a conditional version of the 3d GAN with shapenet so that you can select that you want to generate a table, chair, etc, and the network will move past just generating "shapes"...